 Offering a history of the diverse religious dimensions of radical movements from the American Revolution to the present day, Prophetic Encounters invites contemporary activists to stand proudly in a tradition of prophetic power.

-“Dan McKanan’s Prophetic Encounters is a revelation of a book.
-Beautifully written and boldly conceived, it the most accessible and comprehensive study to date of the ‘sibling’ relationship—and rivalry—between radicalism and religion in American history.
-Shattering the stubborn myth that politics and religion don’t mix, McKanan shows us instead that we can’t possibly understand one without the other.
-Prophetic Encounters insists that the American radical tradition itself is the strongest sign we have of our stubborn faith in the power of the nation’s founding ideals and the possibility of building a world where they are finally, and fully, realized.
-This book is a must-read for activists and academics, people of faith and non-believers alike.” —Timothy Patrick McCarthy, Harvard University, co-editor of The Radical Reader: A Documentary Anthology of the American Radical Tradition
+“Dan McKanan’s Prophetic Encounters is a revelation.
+Beautifully written and boldly conceived, it is the most accessible and comprehensive study to date of the ‘sibling’ relationship-and rivalry-between radicalism and religion in American history.” —Timothy Patrick McCarthy, Harvard University, coeditor of The Radical Reader: A Documentary Anthology of the American Radical Tradition

 From the Introduction